Food Poisoning Attorneys in California

-As there are a wide array of food poisoning events and types of contamination, there are many different ways that food poisoning can present with bodily symptoms.
+There are many food poisoning events and types of contamination; there are many different ways that food poisoning can present bodily symptoms.

 In addition, some people are more highly susceptible to food poisoning, including the immunocompromised, the very young, and the elderly.
 Common symptoms include:

 - Dry mouth,

 - Muscle aches.